Sahana Pradhan

 When the CPN(UML) was divided in 1998, Pradhan sided with the break-away faction.
 She became chairperson of Communist Party of Nepal (Marxist-Leninist).
 However, in 2002 CPN(ML) merged back into CPN(UML).

 At the 2003 7th conference of CPN(UML), Pradhan was reelected to the Central Committee.

 Pradhan was the number two candidate of CPN(UML) in the proportional representation list for the April 2008 Constituent Assembly election.

-Died
+Death

-Sahara pradhan died of a brain hemorrhage on 22 September 2014 at the age of 87 in the Vayodha Hospital in Kathmandu.
+Sahara Pradhan died of a brain hemorrhage on 22 September 2014 at the age of 87 in the Vayodha Hospital in Kathmandu.